tkozek/Crossword-Game/README.md

 10. To swap you select the tiles you'd like to get rid of, then click "Swap".
 11. To skip, simply press "Skip".
 12. For any move you make, its summary will be visible to the right, under "All Moves", which is displayed by default.
-If you would like to view only words, then you can press the "Filtered Words" tab, then if you clear the textbox and press "Search", all your words will display.
+If you would like to view only words, then you can press the "Filtered Words" tab, then if you press "Search" while the textbox is clear, all your words will display.
 If you want to only view words with a certain letter, then you can enter that letter in the textbox then click "Search".
 13. If you would like to know how many of a given tile remains unplayed, between your opponents' tile racks and the draw pile, then you can click on the "Remaining Tile Counts" tab towards right of the frame.
 This functions similarly to viewing filtered words.
-To view all tile counts clear the textbox before pressing "Search", or enter a specific character into the textbox to view only that character's count.
+To view all tile counts press "Search" while the textbox is empty, or enter a specific character into the textbox to view only that character's count after you press "Search".
 14. If you are tired of playing, then can look towards the bottom of the "Scrabble Game" frame to find the appropriate buttons.
 Namely, if you'd like to save the game then press "Save and Quit", if you don't want to save then press "Quit without Saving".